andylyonette/BoseSoundTouchPSModule/README.md

 ## Usage
 ### Finding your Bose SoundTouch Devices
-In order to send commands to a Bose SoundTouch device each time you open a new PowerShell session you first need to get a token from the Bose SoundTouch API OATH service and get the a list of Bose SoundTouch devices associated with your account.
+In order to send commands to a Bose SoundTouch device each time you open a new PowerShell session you first need to get a token from the Bose SoundTouch API nd get the a list of Bose SoundTouch devices associated with your account.
 This can be achieved with the following commands:

 `$token = Get-BoseSoundTouchAccountToken -Credential (Get-Credential)`